Edgewood High School of the Sacred Heart: Athletics

-Previously a member of the now-defunct WISAA, Edgewood athletics moved to the WIAA and the Badger Conference in 1999.
+Previously a member of the now-defunct Wisconsin Catholic Interscholastic Athletic Association (WCIAA) and Wisconsin Independent Schools Athletic Association (WISAA), Edgewood athletics moved to the Wisconsin Interscholastic Athletic Association (WIAA) and the Badger Conference in 1999.

+While members of the WCIAA the Crusaders won 10 state championships across 3 different sports.
+Additionally the Crusaders won 15 WISAA state championships across 4 different sports.

 As of January 2015, the Crusaders have since amassed nearly 100 conference championships, 25 state championships in ten different sports, additional individual state championships, and been state runner-up 30 times in 12 different sports.
 In 2013, Crusader girls' teams took the team state title in three fall sports — golf, cross country and tennis — and also had the diving champion and runner-up.
 Their wins were followed by the boys' swimming team taking the 2014 title.

 The girls' cross country team took the Division 2 sectional and state titles in 2013.
 The boys' baseball team won the state championship in 2004 and in 2009.
 The boys' basketball team won the state title in 2002 and won back-to-back Badger Conference titles in 2003 and 2004.
 In 2009, the Crusaders tied with Monroe for the Badger South Conference championship.

 The girls' basketball team won the Badger South Championship in the 2005-2006 and 2008–2009 seasons, tying with Monroe both times.
 In 2015 the team advanced to the Sectional Semi-finals and in 2016 they advanced to the State semi-finals, falling to eventual State Champions Hayward High School, 50–49.

 The boys' golf team won the 2009 and 2010 WIAA Division 2 state championships.

 The girls' golf team has won the state title 14 times in 15 years, nine times consecutively (2001–2009).
 They lost by one stroke in 2010 but took every title from 2011 to 2015.
 It is the longest consecutive championship streak for any girls' sport in state history.

 The boys' hockey team advanced to the state title game in 2008, finishing as runner-up to Eau Claire Memorial High School.
 The alpine ski racing team (for both boys and girls) has had individual competitors place in the top four in conference standings.

 The Ultimate Frisbee team advanced to the state title game in 2016, finishing as runner-up to Madison West High School.

 The girls' basketball team won the Division 3 state title in 2017, defeating Greendale Martin Luther 51–30.

 The boys' golf team won 6 consecutive Division 2 State Championships, from 2017-2023 (No competition 2020).